davebenson/doom4-walkthrough/README.md

 I usually try to fully upgrade this modification since it's useful against bosses.

 ### Gauss Cannon (available Mission 5)
 The most powerful standard weapon, even without mods.
-Siege Mode is the most powerful mod (by far), and it strongly recommended.
+Siege Mode is the most powerful mod (by far), and it is strongly recommended.
 Its challenge upgrade is easy too.

 The Precision Bolt mod is also pretty good but it's a lot harder to fully upgrade and only kills once thing at a time, so I seldom use it.